 The entrance to Hatchery is a large fibreglass turtle through which you pass into its gaping beak to enter.
 This and the large crab offer some great Instagram photo opportunities.

-As you pass through the giant sea turtles jaws you come into a small aquarium where there are few examples of local sea life in large tanks including eels and lobsters.
+As you pass through the giant sea turtle’s jaws you come into a small aquarium where there are few examples of local sea life in large tanks including eels and lobsters.

-Beyond the aquarium is an outdoor area where there is a large area which resembles a beach.
+Beyond the aquarium is an outdoor area where there is a large area that resembles a beach.
 Staff from the hatchery go out and collect sea turtle eggs from the beaches and carefully burying these eggs in the safe area inside the hatchery.
 There are quite a few species of sea turtles native to the area including Olive Ridley, Leatherback and Hawksbill, which are all hatched here.
 Once the eggs hatch the baby turtles are put into tanks to grow a little before they are released back into the wild – which significantly increases their chances of survival.

 As well as hatching sea turtles the Galbokka Sea Turtle Hatchery also rescues full-grown sea turtles and there are other tanks with large turtles, many of who have been injured by boats, fishing nets etc.